Three Tax Buckets

 The trouble is, which bucket to use depends in part upon what will happen in the future.
 In order to seek to utilize the different buckets most efficiently, we believe you should not only understand how much you are paying in income taxes while contributing, but also what your income taxes may be in the future when withdrawing from the accounts.
 Based on the income sources you anticipate being available to you in retirement, you may be able to estimate what your future income taxes will be; however, there is the possibility that income tax rates may change in the future.

-If you were able to predict your future tax bracket, and your income tax rates were going to be lower in retirement than they are now, it may make sense to invest in a tax-deferred account during your higher income-earning years and claim the deduction to reduce your current taxable income.
+If you were able to predict your future tax bracket, and your income tax rates were going to be lower in retirement than they are now, it may make sense to invest in a tax-deferred account during your higher income-earning years and claim the deduction to reduce your current Non-Qualified income.
 The intent then would be that when you begin an income stream from this tax-deferred account in the future, you would pay a lower rate of income taxes upon withdrawal than you would have owed earlier if you hadn’t been able to claim the initial deduction.

 However, if you believe that your income will be higher in retirement or that tax rates will increase, it may make sense to invest in the tax-free account during your earning years (and pay taxes on the funds upfront) so that you can withdraw funds in retirement tax-free.